kcasi/hello-world/README.md

 # hello-world
-Iniciando GitHUB
+Startirg with GitHUB

-I am try learning about git and more technologies, like rest, to work with both.
+I am try learning about git and more technologies, to work in the future.